drhitchen/llm-adversarial-testing/README.md

 # **LLM Adversarial Testing Framework**

-This project provides a framework for testing Large Language Models (LLMs) using adversarial prompts to identify vulnerabilities, evaluate performance, and ensure security and ethical compliance.
+This project provides a very basic framework for testing Large Language Models (LLMs) using adversarial prompts to identify vulnerabilities, evaluate performance, and ensure security and ethical compliance.
+It is designed as a learning exercise.

 ## **Overview**